-Driveway: means a private road leading from the street to a house, garage or parking area.
+Driveway: a means of ingress and egress from a public or private road to a house, garage or parking area.
 Driveway shall not be construed as a "structure" and does not require a setback.

 Duplex: means a structure containing two dwelling units, each of which has direct access to the outside.